 When class is over, and on weekends, students can look forward to various Summer College trips and activities.
 Check out our Campus Activities page for more information!

 There will be a Certification Ceremony on the final day of the program.
 Parents and family are encouraged to attend!

 Final Academic Obligation

-Students are permitted to leave on Friday, August 9, 2019 after 4:30pm upon the completion of the final class.
+Students are permitted to leave on Friday, August 7 upon the completion of the end event.
 If students have any questions regarding their final academic obligation, we encourage them to reach out to their instructor.
 Please refer to the Move-Out page for important information regarding the checkout process.